angelocarly/kiyo-template/README.md

 kiyo = { git = "https://github.com/angelocarly/kiyo", rev = "8eb08954530a9a947b644828062d7d03a10218b" }
 ```

-Please note that updating your kiyo version cause some code to break.
+Please note that updating your kiyo version might cause some code to break.
 Refer back to the original template repository to always get a working example.

 ## Extra notes
 I recommend to rename your project and rewrite this `README.md`!
-Describing your intentions makes it not only clear for others to understand your code, but also for yourself.
+Describing your intentions not only makes it clear for others to understand your project, but also for yourself.